adobe/spectrum-web-components/CONTRIBUTING.md

 -   `[issue]` refers to the associated issue or feature number.

 For e.g: Be descriptive after the /, like `john-doe/123-fix-bug`.

-Please follow these steps to have your contribution considered by the maintainers

 ## Create your first Pull Request